Y0URD34TH/Project-GLD/README.md

 # Project-GLD
-Project GLD is a Game Library Manager/ Game Search and Game Downloader, That Supports Community Plugins Based in LUA to Download Games (the plugins are based in lua program is amde in c++)
+Project GLD is a Game Library Manager/ Game Search and Game Downloader, That Supports Community Plugins Based in LUA to Download Games (the plugins are based in lua program is made in c++)

 The Project is Currently in Alpha